unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 The `Command` attribute has precedence over the `ImplicitCommands` attribute.
 If a method is decorated with this attribute, whether or not a command is generated will depend solely on the `Command` attribute value.

-One example of when you'd want to switch off command generation is if you are using [x:Bind Event Binding](https://learn.microsoft.com/en-us/windows/uwp/xaml-platform/x-bind-markup-extension#event-binding), you will want to opt out from command generation for a the bound method so that you can bind directly to the method on the bindable proxy from the View.
+One example of when you'd want to switch off command generation is if you are using [x:Bind Event Binding](https://learn.microsoft.com/windows/uwp/xaml-platform/x-bind-markup-extension#event-binding), you will want to opt-out from command generation for the bound method so that you can bind directly to the method on the bindable proxy from the View.

-In this example a Save method with the same signature as the Save method on the Model will be created on the bindable proxy.
+In this example, a Save method with the same signature as the Save method on the Model will be created on the bindable proxy.

 ```csharp
 [Command(false)]